vitejs/vite/README.md

 ### How is This Different from `vue-cli` or Other Bundler-based Solutions?

 The primary difference is that for Vite there is no bundling during development.
 The ES Import syntax in your source code is served directly to the browser, and the browser parses them via native `<script module>` support, making HTTP requests for each import.
-The dev server intercepts the requests and performs code transforms if necessary.
+The dev server intercepts the requests and performs code transforms (only if necessary).
 For example, an import to a `*.vue` file is compiled on the fly right before it's sent back to the browser.

 There are a few advantages to this approach:

 - Since there is no bundling work to be done, the server cold start is extremely fast.

-- The code is compiled on-demand, so only code actually imported on the current screen is compiled.
-You don't have to wait until your entire app to be bundled to start developing.
-This can be a huge difference in apps with dozens of screens.
+- Files are served and processed on-demand.
+In a large app with routing, it is typical for each route to be code-split (via dynamic import) and only contain a small subset of all the modules in the app.
+With the native ESM approach, only the modules in the current route needs to be processed and served, which is much more efficient than bundling the entire app in memory.

 - Hot module replacement (HMR) performance is decoupled from the total number of modules.
+There is no re-bundling - only the dirty modules are re-fetched.
 This makes HMR consistently fast no matter how big your app is.

+**As a result, the workflow feels almost like starting a normal static file server - the "build" step has become invisible.**

 Full page reload could be slightly slower than a bundler-based setup, since native ES imports result in network waterfalls with deep import chains.
-However, since this is local development, the difference should be trivial compared to actual compilation time.
-(There is no compile cost on page reload since already compiled files are cached in memory.)

-Finally, because compilation is still done in Node, it can technically support any code transforms a bundler can, and nothing prevents you from eventually bundling the code for production.
-In fact, Vite provides a `vite build` command to do exactly that so the app doesn't suffer from network waterfall in production.
+However, with HMR, full page reloads are needed much less frequently.
+In addition, Vite performs some smart optimizations to make the difference unnoticeable in most scenarios:

+- Compiled modules are served with etag cache headers and will return a fast 304 response if the file hasn't changed.
+- Even with browser caching disabled via devtools, the compile results are also cached in memory.
+- Dependencies with many internal modules are automatically pre-bundled into a single file (e.g. `lodash-es` has over 600 internal modules but will result in only one request)
+- All requests to npm dependencies are strongly cached (with auto invalidation on version change) so after the initial page load, they will be served directly from disk cache for subsequent page reloads.

-### How is This Different from [es-dev-server](https://github.com/open-wc/es-dev-server/)?
+### How is This Different from [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/)?

-`es-dev-server` is a great project and we did take some inspiration from it when refactoring Vite in the early stages.
-That said, here is why Vite is different from `es-dev-server` and why we didn't just implement Vite as a middleware for `es-dev-server`:

-- One of Vite's primary goals was to support Hot Module Replacement, but `es-dev-server` internals are a bit too opaque to get this working nicely via a middleware.
+`@web/dev-server` (previously `es-dev-server`) is a great project and Vite 1.0's Koa-based server setup was inspired by it.
+However, one of Vite's primary goals was to support Hot Module Replacement for native ES modules, and `es-dev-server`'s internals were a bit too opaque to get HMR working nicely via a middleware.
+This is why Vite ended up being a standalone project.

+Some other differences:

-- Vite aims to be a single tool that integrates both the dev and the build process.
+- Vite aims to be a more opinionated and streamlined tool that integrates both the dev and the build process.
 You can use Vite to both serve and bundle the same source code, with zero configuration.
+With `@web/dev-server`,

 - Vite is more opinionated on how certain types of imports are handled, e.g. `.css` and static assets.
 The handling is similar to `vue-cli` for obvious reasons.